michaelpatrickpurcell/prophecy/README.md

   6. Climate Change -->

 ### Create Characters
-During this phase, the Players create Characters.
+During this phase, the players create Characters.
-Later in the game, the Players will assume the identities of these Characters when they Perform Scenes.
+Later in the game, the players will assume the identities of these Characters when they Perform Scenes.

-To Create Characters, each Player will first choose a name for their Character and then Attach one Aspect from each of the following categories to their Character:
+To Create Characters, each player will first choose a name for their Character and then Attach one Aspect from each of the following categories to their Character:
    - __Occupation__ -
      An Aspect that describes a Character's profession, hobbies, or other interests.
    - __Physical or Mental Characteristic__ -